 Fully weather sealed.
-That’s what Nikon and for that matter all pro-quality bodies must have this days.
+That’s what Nikon and for that matter, all pro-quality bodies must have these days.
 The D5 is no different.
 Initial reactions from those who have tested the D5 have all vouched for its superior build quality and impeccable weather sealing.
 The chassis is made of out of magnesium alloy with ample attention to weather sealing needs of wandering protogs.
 The D5 is rated to 400,000 shutter cycles.

 The D5 is powered by a newly developed sensor.
 The full-frame sensor has an effective resolution of 20.8 megapixel.

 It produces large RAW and JPEG files of size 5568 x 3712 pixels.
 Yes, not much joy here in terms of resolution.
 Even something like the D3300 has higher resolution.